 Cancellation/Attendance

 Vendor attendance is expected.
 If you are unable to attend on a day you are scheduled, you must notify the Market Managers at least 5 days in advance.
 Forfeiture of fees or deposit will occur if absence is un-excused and repeated.
 Attendance is considered when determining future participation.
+This is pretty unrealistic.(5 days notice).
+People get sick, have emergencies, cars break down, etc. 2 days would be more realistic.

 Violation of Rules